travis-ci/docs-travis-ci-com/STYLE.md

 ### GUI

-Make sure all references to items in a GUI matches the case of the UI, and is marked with *asterisks*.
+Make sure all references to items in a GUI match the case of the UI, and are marked with *asterisks*.

 ### Links